sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 Fine point: It is also possible to give a _name_ to a `while` loop.

 ```
-while name (expression)
+while `name` (`expression`)
-  statements
+  `statements`
 endwhile
 ```

 which has precisely the same effect as

 ```
-while (name = expression)
+while (`name` = `expression`)
-  statements
+  `statements`
 endwhile
 ```

 This naming facility is only really useful in conjunction with the `break` and `continue` statements, described in the next section.

 With each kind of loop, it is possible that the statements in the body of the loop will never be executed at all.
 For iteration over lists, this happens when the list returned by the expression is empty.
-For iteration on integers, it happens when expression-1 returns a larger integer than expression-2.
+For iteration on integers, it happens when `expression-1` returns a larger integer than `expression-2`.
 Finally, for the `while` loop, it happens if the expression returns a false value the very first time it is evaluated.

 Warning: With `while` loops it is especially important to make sure you do not create an infinite loop.
 That is, a loop that will never terminate because it's expression will never become false.